AISemanticsStudy/lmpm/README.md

 - only LMPM's compiler has a ground truth world view
 - each Pytorch worker managed by LMPM runtime only has a local view of the world, and has no interests in know the identity of other workers it is conducting collective communication with.
+LMPM runtime is only responsible for routing messages between workers correctly, guaranteed by the underlying logical clock.

+It is worth mentioning that LMPM is **not**:
+- designed this way to be performant
+- designed this way to be scalable
+- designed this way to be easy to use

+Instead, LMPM is designed this way to be **correct by construction and abstraction**.